akolossa/3d_unet_segmentation_sinusoids/README.md

 ### Data Preprocessing

 Use the `dataset_augmented.py` script to preprocess the input data and prepare it for training.
-This script includes data augmentation techniques and applies basic 3D transformations using TorchIO.
+This script includes data augmentation techniques and applies basic 3D transformations using TorchIO, as well as an augmentation based on an orientation-selective filter.

 ```bash
 python dataset_augmented.py